srmnikhil/dashmate/README.md

 ## ✨ Features

-- 📊 **Interactive Charts** – Visualize user activity with tooltips, legends, and responsive designs.
+- 📊 **Interactive Chart** – Visualize user activity with tooltips, legends, and responsive designs.
 - 🧑‍🎨 **User Profiles** – Manage and view user details in a clean, organized interface.
 - 🔔 **Notification Dropdown** – Get instant access to alerts and updates.
 - 📱 **Fully Responsive** – Optimized for mobile, tablet, and desktop.